Base Interruptible Program

-BIP gives you 30 minutes advance notice, and pays you between $8.00/kW to $9.00/kW per month incentive.
-You will receive a monthly incentive payment even if no events are called.
-However, failure to reduce load down to or below your FSL during an event will result in a charge of $6.00/kWh for any energy use above the Firm Service Level.
-There is a maximum of one event per day and four hours per event.
-The Program will not exceed 10 events per month, or 180 hours per year.
-BIP may be called when CAISO has determined that a Stage 1 emergency is imminent, during a Stage 1, Stage 2 or Stage 3 emergency, during a transmission system contingency, or when needed based on forecasted system conditions.
+Customers are given at least 30 minutes advance notice, and there is a maximum of one event per day and four hours per event.
+The program will not exceed 10 events per month, or 180 hours per year.
+The BIP may be called when CAISO has determined that a Stage 1 emergency is imminent, Stage 1, Stage 2 or Stage 3 emergency, during a transmission system contingency, or when needed based on forecasted system conditions.
+Once enrolled, customers may adjust their Firm Service Level (FSL) or discontinue participation once each year during the month of November.
+The FSL must be no more than eighty-five percent (85%) of each customer's highest monthly maximum demand during the summer on-peak and winter partial-peak periods over the past 12 months.

-To qualify for BIP you must meet all of the following requirements:
+To qualify for BIP you must meet the following requirements:

 - Your facility must have an electric interval meter that can be read remotely by PG&E.